 There are many bogus ideologies which are copied from others and spread to others.
 Hardly anyone questions the reasoning or logic behind certain rituals, practices, and beliefs.

-Bogus Ideology 1 – The dust off the feet of a Sadhu purifies.
+Bogus Ideology 1 – The dust off the feet of a guru purifies.

-The dust off the feet of a Sadhu should make one think of his instructions and by following the instructions of the Sadhu, a person can be purified.
-Unfortunately, most people will put the dust off the feet of a Sadhu on their head and think they have become purified.
+The dust off the feet of a guru should make one think of his instructions and by following the instructions, a person can become purified.
+Unfortunately, most people will put the dust off the feet of a guru on their head and think they have become purified.
 They will completely ignore his instructions.

-Bogus Ideology 2 – The leftovers of a sadhu or pious person purifies.
+Bogus Ideology 2 – The leftovers of a guru purifies.

 The leftovers of anyone are only suitable for giving to dogs or put in trash.
 They must never be given even to cows.